2i2i/whitepaper/README.md

 <br></br>
 ## Smart contracts

 Smart contracts are autonomous, decentralized apps.
-The described market model is implemented as a smart contract for the following reasons: infinite inclusivity, zero credit risk, perfect transparency[^auditabilityisbetter], ability to use any kind of currency.
+The described market model is implemented as a smart contract for the following reasons: infinite inclusivity, zero credit risk, perfect [transparency](https://github.com/2i2i/whitepaper/blob/main/Notes.md#auditability-is-better), ability to use any kind of currency.

 <br></br>
 ## Fungability